Home

 Report from MDCWINLINK-1 (N3XL): Well done to all those who checked in

-to the January 2026 MDC Section Digital Check-in exercise!
-This month
+to the March 2026 MDC Section Digital Check-in exercise!
+There were 44

-there were 30 successful check-ins with the following breakdown: 2
+successful check-ins with the following breakdown: 4 Telnet, 4 Packet,

-and 6 VarAC HF/FM.
-The following Maryland counties were represented:
+HF/FM.
+The following Maryland counties were represented: ANNE ARUNDEL,

-MONTGOMERY, and PRINCE GEORGE’S. We also had check-ins from AL, CT, DE,
+PRINCE GEORGE’S and ST. MARY’S. We also had check-ins from CT, DE, MS,

-In the January MDC Digital EMCOMM Challenge participants submitted
+In the March MDC Digital EMCOMM Challenge participants submitted Tornado

-Stations for relay.
-Winlink (Task 1), VarAC (Task 2), and Fldigi/Flmsg
+Damage Assessments using Winlink (Task 1), VarAC (Task 2), and Fldigi

 Participants successfully completing Challenge tasks were as follows: